Lopud island in the Elaphiti archipelago, southern Dalmatia

 • Monasteries and gardens at their best

-• Quieter beaches and harbor
+• Quieter beaches and harbour

 • Lower accommodation prices